Travel Vaccines and Advice for the Republic of the Congo

 - Brazzaville – Located in southern region of the Congo, this city has a more tropical savanna climate.
 Temperatures in Brazzaville tend to be warmest during the months of March and April.
 Temperatures can reach the 90’s during this time.
 The majority of the year, temperatures are in the mid-70’s.
 Heavy rains can be expected during November, as the city cools down.

-How Safe is the Republic of the Congo?
+How Safe Is the Republic of the Congo?

 Avoid an Embarrassing Stop